skeeto/skeeto.github.com/_posts/2021-01-30-Single-primitive-authenticated-encryption-for-fun.markdown

     MAC = hash(key || ctr || ciphertext)

+**Update**: [Dimitrije Erdeljan explains why this is broken][broken] and how to fix it.
+Given a valid MAC, attackers can forge arbitrary messages.

 The counter is because xxtea uses chunked authentication with one megabyte chunks.
 It can authenticate a chunk at a time, which allows it to decrypt, with authentication, arbitrary amounts of ciphertext in a fixed amount of